asadquraishi/behavioral_cloning_keras_project/writeup_report.md

 The overall strategy for deriving a model architecture was to use the NVidia paper referenced at the beginning of this paper.

 Since the NVidia architecture was chosen based on image size I ensured my input data conformed to that size.
 I then tried a variety of approaches including:
-* adding dropout layes
+* adding and removing dropout layes
-* adding l2 regularization
+* adding and removing l2 regularization
-*
+* using tanh or relu activations

+I used a small traiing set with balanced data to train the model each time a change was made

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...